Saksham-Chauhan/react-electron-custom/change.md

 - Added the Minter page functionality
 - Adde the Wallet, Setting handlers with their modals
 - Added the edit functionality in minter table row
+- Fix the sidebar NFT active, default, animation issue
+- Add te log in wallet, minter section and their modals